Table of Contents

 How to detect a lack of collagen in the body?

 Collagen deficiency manifests itself in many ways.
 It is often related to age, but it is not a necessary condition.
-Its deficiency effects skin, hair and nails.
+Manifestations can be observed on the skin, hair and nails.
 Due to the physical abilities of the body, the tendons and ligaments may stiffen, not have such flexibility, and the muscles will gradually shrink and become weaker.
 However, you may also experience joint pain and other signs of osteoarthritis (a degenerative joint disease).
-However, digestive problems are also not an exception.
+However, digestive problems are also no exception.

 You might be interested in these products: